Scouts

 The incident must be reported to camp Staff asap and all details recorded in the Site Accident Book.

-In the event of a major accident or emergency the Warden must be contacted if not on Site.
+In the event of a major accident or emergency the Manager must be contacted if not on Site.

 Leaders must follow their own organisation’s procedures for internal reporting.